 The mounted and wired control system is NEMA 12 and U.L. labeled.
 The control system provides automatic lead/lag sequencing with circuit breaker disconnects for each motor.
-The control panel also includes full voltage motor starters and VFD contactors with overload protection, redundant 120V control circuit transformers, visual and audible reserve unit alarm with isolated contacts for remote alarm, hand-off-auto selector switches, a vacuum indicator, and runtime hours indicator.
-Automatic alternation of vacuum pumps is based on a first-on/first-off principle with provisions for simultaneous operation if required, automatic activation of the reserve unit if required.
+The control panel also includes full voltage motor starter contactors with overload protection, redundant 120V control circuit transformers, visual and audible reserve unit alarm with isolated contacts for remote alarm, hand-off-auto selector switches, a vacuum indicator, and runtime hours indicator.
+Automatic alternation of vacuum pumps with provisions for simultaneous operation if required, automatic activation of the reserve unit if required.
 Visual and audible alarms indicators for a high discharge temperature shutdown, with isolated contacts for remote alarm, are included.